About our School

 - Committed to diversity, practice and mentoring students

-- Doing amazing research in laboratories, clinics, communities, companies and elsewhere
+- Doing amazing research in laboratories, clinics, communities, companies and elsewhere, in NC and around the world

 - Publishing groundbreaking, peer-reviewed articles that have impact